PureStorage-OpenConnect/openstack-docs/source/appendices/section_support.rst

 See the `FlashArray compatibility Matrix <https://support.purestorage.com/FlashArray/Getting_Started_with_FlashArray/FlashArray_Compatibility_Matrix>_` to verify your configuration is supported.

-Pure Storage can provide customized support options for production requirements.
+Everpure can provide customized support options for production requirements.
 For more information, please contact your sales team.